Yarrp'ing the Internet: Randomized High-Speed Active Topology Discovery: Yarrp Design

 \section{Yarrp Design}

-The high-level idea of \yrp is: i) randomization of the probing order of the domain of network range(s) and TTLs; and ii) stateless operation, whereby all necessary state is encoded into the probes such that it can be recovered from the ICMP replies. \yrp is written in C++, is portable to a variety of UNIX-like platforms, and is publicly available~\cite{yarrp}.
+The high-level idea of \yrp is: i) randomization of the probing order of the domain of network range(s) and TTLs; and ii) stateless operation, whereby all necessary state is encoded into the probes such that it can be recovered from the ICMP replies.
+As with ZMap, \yrp uses independent send and receive threads, where the sender uses raw sockets while the receiver thread is implemented using libpcap. \yrp is written in C++ (approximately 2,500 SLOC), is portable to a variety of UNIX-like platforms, and is publicly available~\cite{yarrp}.